StackExchange/StackExchange.Redis/docs/ServerMaintenanceEvent.md

 # Introducing ServerMaintenanceEvents

-StackExchange.Redis now automatically subscribes to notifications about upcoming maintenance from Redis providers.
-The ServerMaintenanceEvent on the ConnectionMultiplexer raises events in response to server maintenance notifications, and application code can subscribe to the event to handle connection drops more gracefully during these maintenance operations.
+StackExchange.Redis now automatically subscribes to notifications about upcoming maintenance from supported Redis providers.
+The ServerMaintenanceEvent on the ConnectionMultiplexer raises events in response to notifications about server maintenance, and application code can subscribe to the event to handle connection drops more gracefully during these maintenance operations.

+If you are a Redis vendor and want to integrate support for ServerMaintenanceEvents into StackExchange.Redis, we recommend opening an issue so we can discuss the details.

 ## Types of events